ysdragon/Pterodactyl-VPS-Egg/README.md

   enable: true
 ```

-## Contributing
+## 🤝 Contributing

-Contributions are welcome.
-If you have any suggestions, improvements, or bug fixes, feel free to submit a pull request.
+Contributions are welcome!
+If you have any suggestions, improvements, or bug fixes, feel free to submit a pull request or open an issue.

+### How to Contribute
+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

-## License
+## 📄 License
 This project is open-source and available under the MIT License.
-See the [LICENSE](https://github.com/ysdragon/Pterodactyl-VPS-Egg/blob/main/LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more details.